CurveDocs/curve-resources/docs/en/crvusd/loan-concepts.md

 The size of the PSR (essentially how much crvUSD is deposited into pools) has a direct influence on the crvUSD borrow rate: in general, a larger reserve results in a lower borrow rate.

 The PSR does not deposit or withdraw assets on its own — someone must call the appropriate functions.
 These function calls are incentivized to ensure they are executed.
-Users can interact with the system via the interface here: [PegKeeper UI](https://www.curve.finance/crvusd/ethereum/pegkeepers/).
+Users can interact with the system via the interface here: [Peg Stabilization Reserve UI](https://www.curve.finance/crvusd/ethereum/pegkeepers/).
 To learn more about the technical implementation of the Peg Stabilization Reserve, check out the [technical docs](https://docs.curve.finance/crvUSD/pegkeepers/overview/).
 A list of all deployments is available [here](https://docs.curve.finance/references/deployed-contracts/#pegkeepers).